-Join Matt Piper for an in-depth discussion in this video Using external MIDI instruments, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Using external MIDI instruments, part of Learning Reason 7.

 Over the last several years, one of the most requested features from Reason users…to Reason developers, was the ability to send MIDI out of Reason,…to control external MIDI hardware such as synthesizers and drum machines.…In fact, it got to a point where many people had just about given…up and thought it would never happen, but as of Reason 7, it's a feature.…In fact, one of the teaser campaigns on the Propellerhead…website was an image of a pitchfork in a frozen…landscape, as in Hell has frozen over.
 This MIDI output…has been implemented as an external MIDI instrument in the rack.…